nedscode/affiliate-feeds/README.md

 In the document below, we will refer to this as `BASE_URL`

-The API provided on the `BASE_URL` uses `HTTP` protocol - so can be hit from a browser, curl script, or coded using standard HTTP libs in your prefered development toolkit.
+The API provided on the `BASE_URL` uses `HTTPS` protocol - so can be hit from a browser, curl script, or coded using standard HTTP libs in your prefered development toolkit.

 Each API endpoint has a consistent range of `GET` parameters for controlling the returned data.